Rancho Santa Margarita lake and mountain community in South Orange County foothills

 What is SAMLARC and what does it cost?

-SAMLARC (Santa Margarita Lake and Recreation Commission) manages the lake, beach club, lagoon, and recreation amenities.
-Monthly assessment levels are published by the association and adjust over time — confirm the current rate and unit-specific fee with the seller and HOA disclosure documents before purchase.
+SAMLARC (Rancho Santa Margarita Landscape and Recreation Corporation) manages the lake, beach club, lagoon, and recreation amenities.
+Monthly assessment levels are published by the association and adjust over time, so confirm the current rate and unit-specific fee with the seller and HOA disclosure documents before purchase.

 Is Rancho Santa Margarita well-suited for owner-occupiers?